SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_gpio/readme.md

 ## Executing the Application

-1. Enable any of the macro whose functionality needs to be tested.
-2. Compile and run the application.
+1. Compile and run the application.
+Please refer **getting-started-with-siwx917-soc** guide at **release_package/docs/index.html** on how to complie and run the application.

 ## Expected Results

-- GPIO should be continously toggled ,connect logic analyser to observe the toggle state
+- GPIO should be continously toggled ,connect logic analyser to F11 on WSTK board to observe the toggle state.

+NOTE: These pin configurations are specific to BRD4338A board.

+## Additional Information:
+  NOTE: ALL enumerators defined below are of type \ref gpio_instance_type_t which are present in gpio_example.c.
+Make corresponding enumerator to '1', in order to enable the individual functionalities mentioned below.
 - By default M4_GPIO_PIN(HP GPIO instance) is enabled.
-GPIO pin irection, output are printed on the serial console and GPIO should toggle for every 1sec.
-Connect logic analyser to observe the toggle state.
+GPIO pin direction, output are printed on the serial console and GPIO should toggle for every 1sec.
+Connect logic analyser to F11 on WSTK board to observe the toggle state.
 - If ULP_GPIO_PIN is enabled, ULP pin direction, mode are printed on the serial console.
-Connect logic analyser to observe the pin state.
-By default led will be in high state.
-When button pressed it goes into low state.
+Connect ULP_GPIO_1 pin to 0v and to 3.3v, and observe the LED0 toggle state.
+By default led(LED0) will be in high state.
+Connect logic analyser to P16(ULP_GPIO_1), F10(LED0) and observe the pins state.
 - If UULP_GPIO_PIN is enabled, UULP pin direction is printed on the serial console.
-Connect logic analyser to observe the pin state.
+Connect logic analyser to P14 on WSTK board to observe the toggle state.
 - If M4_GPIO_PIN_INTR is enabled, it triggers HP Domain pin interrupt.
-For analyzing pin interrupt keep a print (or) toggle (or) set(or) clear in handler for now.
+By default pin interrupt 0 is considered.
+For analyzing pin interrupt keep a print (or) toggle (or) set(or) clear in PIN_IRQ0_Handler() present in gpio_example.c.
 - If M4_GPIO_GROUP_INTR is enabled, it triggers HP Domain group interrupt.
-For analyzing group interrupt keep a print (or) toggle (or) set(or) clear in handler for now.
+For analyzing group interrupt keep a print (or) toggle (or) set(or) clear in GRP_IRQ0_Handler() present in gpio_example.c.
 - If M4_GPIO_PORT is enabled, we can set, get pins in a port in a group and clear them.
 - If ULP_GPIO_PIN_INTR is enabled, it triggers ULP Domain pin interrupt.
-For analyzing pin interrupt keep a print (or) toggle (or) set(or) clear in handler for now.
+For analyzing pin interrupt keep a print (or) toggle (or) set(or) clear in ULP_PIN_IRQ_Handler() present in gpio_example.c.
 - If ULP_GPIO_GROUP_INTR is enabled, it triggers ULP group interrupt.
-For analyzing group interrupt keep a print (or) toggle (or) set(or) clear in handler for now.
+For analyzing group interrupt keep a print (or) toggle (or) set(or) clear in ULP_GROUP_IRQ_Handler() present in gpio_example.c.
 - If UULP_GPIO_PIN_INTR is enabled, it triggers UULP pin interrupt.
-For analyzing pin interrupt keep a print (or) toggle (or) set(or) clear in handler for now.
+For analyzing pin interrupt keep a print (or) toggle (or) set(or) clear in UULP_PIN_IRQ_Handler() present in gpio_example.c.
-  NOTE: ALL enumerators defined above in expected results are of type \ref gpio_instance_type_t.